deng-xinran/deng-xinran.github.io/content/misc/index.md

 ### 🌍 My Travel Map

+> **千里之行，始于足下**
+> *A journey of a thousand miles begins with a single step.*
+> — 老子 · Laozi, *Tao Te Ching*

+This quote from Laozi, an ancient Chinese philosopher, reminds me that every step — whether in research, in life, or on the road — matters.

+---

 Based in Germany 🇩🇪, here’s a simple map of countries I’ve been to:

 ![Visited Countries](/myvisitedmap.png)